Rparlin/DS_Projects/README.md

 # Data Science Projects
 ## Hello!
 This repo is a small collection of Data Science related work I wanted to share.
 I'll be adding to it over the next few days.
 Also, be sure to check out the "About Me" section to help determine if I'll be a good fit.

 This repo includes a collection of material (scripts, reports, graphics, etc.) that showcase a portion of my recent work.
 Each section below provides a little detail about the artificats in the repo.
+Below are a smaple of tools and techniques I've been using with my research over the last few years.

+## Tools                         Techniques
+-R	Excel	                       -Correlation	                            -Text Analysis
+-Python                          -Decision Trees                          -K-Means Clustering -Access	                         -Linear & Non-linear Regression	        -Logit -SQL                             -Probit
+-Tableau		                     -ANOVA
+-Spark		                       -Factor Analysis (Composites, PCA) -Weka		                         -SVMs
+-Adobe 		                       -ANNs
+-Arena Simulation	               -Traditional/Bayesian Statistics -Orange                          -Niave Bayes
+-Stata                           -Random Forest
+-MiniTab                         -Association Rules
+-Illustrator                     -KNN
+-PowerBI	                        -Ensemble Learning

 ## Recreational Boating Accidents
 ### Dataset: